ronanhart/ronanhart.github.io/_pages/about.md

 ---
-author_profile: true
 title: About
-layout: single
 classes: wide
 permalink: /about/
 header:
-   image: "assets/images/headers/20210325_183953.jpg"
+   image: "assets/images/headers/20210326_132038.jpg"
+   caption: "Ronan Hart.
+Dead Horse Point, Utah"
+   image_description:
+      "a juniper tree on a cliff of red-colored earth surrounded by smaller junipers and other shrubs.
+In the background are other cliffs and a cloudy sky.
+This photo was taken by Ronan Hart at Dead Horse Point, Utah on 2021-03-26."
 ---

 <img src = "/assets/images/about-photo.jpg" alt="photo of Ronan" width="30%">

 Ronan's bio.
-Want to figure out how to make 2 columns to have bio next to photo
+Want to figure out how to make 2 columns to have bio next to photo.
+New text.